kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

   Medium,
   Large,
 }
 Sizes.Small; // 1
 Sizes.Medium; // 2
 Sizes.Large; // 3

 // String values can also be assigned to an enum enum ThemeColors {
-  Primary = 'primary',
+  Primary = "primary",
-  Secondary = 'secondary',
+  Secondary = "secondary",
-  Dark = 'dark',
+  Dark = "dark",
-  DarkSecondary = 'darkSecondary',
+  DarkSecondary = "darkSecondary",
 }

 // An object marked "as const" accomplishes the same thing